The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings

-We now turn to the critical continuous embeddings for our logarithmic Bessel scale.
-As a consequence of the equivalence with the logarithmic spaces $L^p_{2s,1}$ in \cite{opic2000bessel}, we obtain endpoint embeddings into H\"older-type spaces with a \emph{logarithmic} modulus of continuity.
-It is worth emphasizing that this is a genuinely logarithmic gain: at the borderline index $2s=\frac{n}{p}$, the classical Bessel potential space $\mathcal L^{p}_{2s}(\mathbb R^n)$ does not, in general, embed into $L^\infty(\mathbb R^n)$, and therefore cannot yield continuity.
-The additional logarithmic smoothness encoded in $\mathcal L^{p}_{s+\ln,\lambda}$ is precisely what pushes the critical case beyond the $L^\infty$ threshold and produces continuity together with an explicit logarithmic modulus.
+By contrast, in our logarithmic scale one gains new endpoint information.
+As a consequence of Proposition~\ref{prop:space-equivalence-literature}, the critical embeddings for $\mathcal L^{p}_{s+\ln,\lambda}$ follow from the logarithmic spaces of \cite{opic2000bessel}.
+At the borderline index $2s=\frac{n}{p}$, the classical Bessel space $\mathcal L^p_{2s}(\mathbb R^n)$ does not in general embed into $L^\infty(\mathbb R^n)$ and hence does not yield continuity.
+The additional logarithmic smoothness encoded in $\mathcal L^{p}_{s+\ln,\lambda}$ pushes the critical case beyond the $L^\infty$ threshold and yields continuity with an explicit logarithmic modulus.

 \begin{theorem} Let $n\ge 1,s>0,1< p<\infty$ and $\lambda>1$.
 If $s=\frac12\bigl(\frac{n}{p}+m\bigr)$ for an integer $m\ge 0$, then there is a continuous embedding

 Moreover, for any $u\in\mathcal{L}^{p}_{s+\ln,\lambda}(\mathbb R^n)$ and any multi-index $\gamma$ with $|\gamma|=m$, the weak derivative $\partial^\gamma u$ belongs to $C_0(\mathbb R^n)$ and satisfies the logarithmic modulus of continuity